aixiuxiuxiu/blog/_posts/2024-10-6-longcontext.md

 Example of chunking with sentence boundaries
 </div>

 As a result, each chunk falls within the length limits of the LLM.
 Then, the chunks are encoded into embeddings, and combined into one using mean pooling (by averaging the embeddings of all the chunks).

+Naive chunking allows encoding the entire sequence without cutting until the maximum context window is reached.
+However, because it encodes each chunk independently, it breaks the dependencies between chunks.
+This means that each chunk is treated as an independent element, without considering the context before or after it.

-## Late Chuncking from Jina AI
+## Late Chuncking

-- Late chuncking Jina AI <d-cite key="gunther2024late"></d-cite>: first applies the transformer layer of the embedding model to the entire text or as much of it as possible.
-This generates a sequence of vector representations for each token that encompasses textual information from the entire text.
-Subsequently, mean pooling is applied to each chunk of this sequence of token vectors, yielding embeddings for each chunk that consider the entire text's context.
-Unlike the naive encoding approach, which generates independent and identically distributed (i.i.d.) chunk embeddings, late chunking creates a set of chunk embeddings where each one is "conditioned on" the previous ones, thereby encoding more contextual information for each chunk.
+Late chunking, introduced by Jina AI <d-cite key='gunther2024late'></d-cite>, addresses the contextual issue.
+It first applies the transformer layer of the embedding model to the entire text, or as much of it as possible.
+This generates a sequence of vector representations for each token, encompassing textual information from the entire text.
+Subsequently, mean pooling is applied to each chunk of this sequence of token vectors, yielding embeddings that consider the context of the entire text.
+Unlike the naive encoding approach, which generates independent and identically distributed (i.i.d.) chunk embeddings, late chunking creates chunk embeddings that are "conditioned on" the previous ones, thereby encoding more contextual information for each chunk.

 <div class="row mt-3" style="background-color: black;">
     <div class="col-sm mt-3 mt-md-0">